ElinaValieva/micronaut-quarkus-quickstarts/quarkus/README.md

 ## OpenShift 🚩
 **Prerequisites:** `OpenShift Client` - login with client.

 For creating and deploying on changes application on `OpenShift` used gradle plugin [k8s_aws_plugin](https://github.com/ElinaValieva/micronaut-quickstarts/tree/master/kotlin-k8s-aws-plugin).
-These scripts could be used directly or run as a gradle tasks (see `openshift` group in gradle tasks).
+These scripts could be used directly or run as a gradle tasks (see `k8s` group in gradle tasks).

 For deploying (creating a new application or creating new build) on Openshift:
 ```gradle